Another great article by

 West Coast Trail, British Columbia: At nearly 80 km, it’s ambitious for the first-timer and requires reservations months in advance—but pays off with dazzling Pacific coast scenery.

-Sunshine Coast Trail: The best aspect of this 180-km maintained route is not that it’s free to use, scenic and has sections varying from a half-day to a couple of weeks.
+Sunshine Coast Trail, BC: The best aspect of this 180-km maintained route is not that it’s free to use, scenic and has sections varying from a half-day to a couple of weeks.
 The best aspect is the 12 on-trail huts, which offer first-come first-serve backcountry comfort.

 Boreal Trail, Saskatchewan: Easy terrain, a mix of back- and front-country camping and pleasant forest scenery will have you dancing through the daunting 120-km length.